kakderishikesh/BomBot-Chat/DEPLOYMENT.md

 ## 🎉 Success!

-Your BomBot application is now deployed as a **unified full-stack application** with:
+Your BOMbot application is now deployed as a **unified full-stack application** with:
 - ✅ React UI accessible at root URL
 - ✅ Next.js API endpoints at `/api/*`
 - ✅ AI assistant with thread management